bell0x07/CongressChecklist/README.md

 	- Card reader to import pictures (if your laptop doesn't have a matching built-in card reader)
         - the necessary cable/adapter to connect that Card reader.
 	- Camera bag
-	- Camera strap
 	- Lenses with lens caps
 	- Lens cleaning cloth
-	- External Flash
-        - Batteries, Battery Pack
-        - Charger for those as well
-- Tripod or Monopod

-#### Talk gear
-- Monitor adapters (VGA, DVI, HDMI, mini Displayport/Displayport, USB-C; especially for the Mac users and those with other fancy slim laptops. ;-) ), you may need them for your presentation or lightning talk.
-- Remote control for your presentation / lightning talk (also check the batteries in the remote), dont' forget the USB dongle if your remote requires one
-- Infrared, Bluetooth or radio remote (for presentations) and also check their batteries

-#### Podcast Gear
-- Headset or microphone & headphones, your laptop and/or a recording device (incl. charging cable or extra batteries - you really did charge them all, right?), connector cables.

 #### CCC originated Hardware
 - [r0cket][4], fully charged (needs a micro USB cable for charging/programming)